-Immediately following the removal of traps, the field crew began work locating each radiocollared hare 1-2 times per day for 10 days.
+Immediately following the removal of traps, the field crew began work locating each radio-collared hare 1-2 times per day for 10 days.
 Most locations were obtained by triangulation from relatively close proximity, but some were obtained by "homing" on a signal (Samuel and Fuller 1996, Griffin 2004) taking care not to push hares while approaching them.
 Because hares are largely nocturnal (Keith 1964, Mech et al. 1966, Foresman and Pearson 1999), I made an effort to conduct telemetry work at various times of the night (safety and logistics permitting) and day to gather a representative sample of locations for each hare.

 Crews gathered telemetry locations for radio-collared hares on the initial suite of sites for 10 days.
 Then the 10-day trapping procedure and 8 to 10-day telemetry work were repeated on the grids comprising suites 2 and 3(Figure 3).
 The entire process was repeated during the winter when densities should have been at a minimum.
-Thus, during the period covered by this report, sampling occurred from July 16 - September 14 and from January 20 - March 24, 2008.
-Sampling occurred across similar dates during FY06/07 and will continue during FY08/09.
-During the interim between intensive trapping and telemetry work, monthly telemetry checks were conducted from the air to track mortalities and facilitate retrieval of collars from dead hares.
+Thus, during the period covered by this report, sampling occurred between July 16 - September 22 and between January 20-March 26.
 Telemetry work also occurred during "pre-baiting" days after the initial summer sampling session to determine which hares were still alive and immediately available to be sampled by the grid during the ensuing trapping period.

-Vegetation sampling at each stand commenced in June 2008 and is nearly finished.
-I followed protocols established through previous snowshoe hare and lynx work in Colorado (Zahratka 2004, T.

-Shenk, Colorado Division of Wildlife, personal communication).
-Specifically, on each of the 12 livetrapping grids, I laid out 5×5 grids (3-m spacing) of vegetation sampling points centered on 15 of the 84 trap locations (Figure 4; 9 points were sampled on each of the 1⁄2-sized small lodgepole stands).
+Vegetation sampling was conducted in June and July 2008.
+I followed protocols established through previous snowshoe hare and lynx work in Colorado (Zahratka 2004, T. Shenk, Colorado Division of Wildlife, personal communication).
+Specifically, on each of the 12 live-trapping grids, I laid out 5 × 5 grids (3-m spacing) of vegetation sampling points centered on 15 of the 84 trap locations (Figure 4; 9 points were sampled on each of the 1⁄2-sized small lodgepole stands).
 At each of the 25 vegetation sampling points, I recorded canopy cover (present or absent) using a densitometer.
 I quantified downed coarse wood along the center transect of the 25-point grid following Brown (1974).
+From the center point

-From the centerpoint (i.e., trap location) I measured 1) distance to the nearest woody stem 1.0-7.0 cm, 7.1-10.0 cm, and >10.0 cm in diameter at heights of 0.1 m and 1.0 m above the ground (to capture both summer and winter stem density; Barbour et al. 1999), 2) horizontal cover in 0.5-m increments above the ground up to 2 m (Nudds 1977), 3) basal area, and 4) slope.
+(i.e., trap location) I measured 1) distance to the nearest woody stem 1.0-7.0 cm, 7.1-10.0 cm, and >10.0 cm in diameter at heights of 0.1 m and 1.0 m above the ground (to capture both summer and winter stem density; Barbour et al. 1999), 2) horizontal cover in 0.5-m increments above the ground up to 2 m (Nudds 1977), 3) basal area, and 4) slope.